-- A. the person shows that the minor produced an apparently valid permit to receive the weapon, if such permit would be required under N.C.G.S. § 14-402 or N.C.G.S. § 14-409.1 for transfer of the weapon to an adult; - B. the person reasonably believed that the minor was not a minor; - C. the person either: - 1. shows that the minor produced a driver's license, a special identification card issued under N.C.G.S. § 20-37.7, a military identification card, or a passport, showing the minor's age to be at least the required age for purchase, and bearing a physical description of the person named on the card reasonably describing the minor; or

-2. produces evidence of other facts that reasonably indicate at the time of sale, that the minor was at least the required age.
+- A. The person reasonably believed that the minor was not a minor; - B. The person either: - 1.
+Shows that the minor produced a driver's license, a special identification card issued under N.C.G.S. § 20-37.7, a military identification card, or a passport, showing the minor's age to be at least the required age for purchase, and bearing a physical description of the person named on the card reasonably describing the minor; or - 2.
+Produces evidence of other facts that reasonably indicate at the time of sale, that the minor was at least the required age.

-Under N.C.G.S. § 14-316, a guardian or parent of a child under the age of 12 may not allow such child to have possession, custody, or the use of any gun, pistol, or dangerous firearm, except under the parent's or guardian's direct supervision.
+Under N.C.G.S. § 14-316, a person may not knowingly permit a child under the age of 12 to have access to or possession, custody, or use of any gun, pistol, or other dangerous firearm, whether loaded or unloaded, unless the person has the permission of the child's parent or guardian and the child is under the supervision of an adult.
 Air rifles, air pistols, and BB guns shall not be deemed "dangerous firearms" within the meaning of this statute except in: Anson, Caldwell, Caswell, Chowan, Cleveland, Cumberland, Durham, Forsyth, Gaston, Harnett, Haywood, Mecklenburg, Stanly, Stokes, Surry, Union and Vance Counties.